ddceruti/ddceruti.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 Nice to meet you.
 My name is Amedeo Ceruti.
 I am a chemical engineer from Barcelona, Spain.
-I am currently studying at TU Munich, Germany.
+I will be publishing blog posts about my current and past research, as well as other unrelated topics which I am interested in.

 ### Research interests

 My research interests are modeling and optimization of chemical processes with first-principle, data-driven or hybrid approaches.
 My main goal is to use the knwoledge provided by these tools to optimize and design more sustainable processes of all sorts.
 Therefore, I am interested in sustainability metrics, programming, mathematical optimization, machine learning models, amongst others.
-I am currently looking for a PhD-programm in this topic or related ones.
+I am currently finishing my master's in chemical engineering at TU Munich and looking for a PhD-programm in a topic I am passionate about.

-I will be publishing blog posts about my current and past research, as well as other unrelated topics which I am interested in.
+### CV

+You can download my CV [here}() or see an embedded version [here]().

 ### Hobbies